 |Not a bad map|

 The primary villain of the Wave Echo Cave, and the mastermind behind the entire mess in the region of Phandalin is a drow adventurer with a silly fantasy name, also called the Black Spider.
 I absolutely approve of this villain except for the unnecessary and seemingly meaningless fact that he's a dark elf.
 A lone dark elf on the surface exploring for treasure and allied with goblins just seems unnecessarily complex.
 If one were to convert the goblins to angry human barbarians then an unscrupulous explorer or similar renegade makes a lot more sense.
 Even using goblins, there's something aggravating about the unnecessary inclusion of a random dark elf, much like the earlier random inclusion of his doppelganger assistant.
-Drow and shape shifters should be mysterious and wonderful opponents with unfathomable goals from the utterly alien underdark, not just rival adventurers scrabbling for magical items.
+Drow and shape-shifters should be mysterious and wonderful opponents with unfathomable goals from the utterly alien underdark, not just rival adventurers scrabbling for magical items.
 The elf is decently portrayed, a schemer and planner slowly pushing into the cave, and open to negotiation.
 Likewise the wraith that rules the cave's undead is described as an opportunity for roleplay rather than simply a potential opponent.
-This is Phandelver's best feature, at its core it doesn't wnat to emulate the latest computer RPG, and while it takes weak steps in the direction, it seems so tentative and afraid to be a table top roleplaying adventure rather then a pen and paper version of a branching choice computer game that it's more depressing then inspiring.
+This is Phandelver's best feature, an occasional enemy that the characters can talk to, and maybe proof that at its core it doesn't want to emulate the latest computer RPG.
+Still while Lost Mine takes weak steps in the direction, it seems so tentative, and so afraid to be a table top roleplaying adventure rather then a pen and paper version of a branching choice computer game that it's more depressing then inspiring.

 The rest of the cave is a typical high fantasy dungeon crawl filled with the elf's evil bugbear minions and some undead.
 It tries to include interesting areas, and might even succeed on some level, but the utter predictable mediocrity of the Forgotten Realms setting, the painful calls to make DC checks to spot things, and the lack of any interesting backstory make it forgettable.

 I understand there's a lot of people who like this adventure, and a good GM might make it work beautifully.
-For me however there's no saving this mountain of badly polished tropes and predictable plotting without a complete reskin: including a more sensible faction structure, tearing out the subtle railroads, uprooting the lurking moral judgments and generally running a series of linked locations about a scheming evil adventurer making trouble along the mountainous frontier that had only a vague similarity to Lost Mines of Phandelver.
+For me however there's no saving this mountain of badly polished tropes and predictable plotting without a complete reskin: including a more sensible faction structure, tearing out the subtle railroads, uprooting the lurking moral judgments and generally making it a sandbox of related locations that reveal a brewing conflict between men, forest goblins/fey/hill tribes and a dragon about to explode because of a scheming evil adventurer making trouble along the mountainous frontier.
+This of course would have only a vague similarity to Lost Mines of Phandelver.